fyngyrz/soyacro/README.md

 > `Italizing for emphasis, I <i>really</i> mean it!`

+### The signature generator

+I've included three macros for your signing pleasure. soylentnews.org allows you to have one short, fixed string for your signature.
+This can be limiting.
+So clear out your signature setting on soylentnews.org, and use the signature generator macro instead!

+There's a list named `sigs` towards the end of  the `aambase.txt` file.
+This contains a list of various signatures, separated by the `|` (pipe) character.
+I've populated it with placholders like `Signature 1`, where the intent is that you replace those placeholders with clever signature lines of your own.
+You can have as many (or as few) as you want.
+Just follow the formatting shown: a newline, a `|` \(pipe character\), and a signature.
+Signatures can be more than one line; just don't use the pipe on the 2nd and following lines for that particular signature.
+The pipe marks the _beginning_ of a signature.

+Simply placing `{sig}` at the end of your message will generate a random signature from that list every time you hit `[Submit]` on the webpage.

+You can also select specific signatures with `{nsig N}`, where `N` is the number of the signature you want, from 1-N. Considering that you may add to the list, you can't count on the number remaining the same, so there's also an `{lsigs}` macro, which will list, and number, every signature for you.
+So use that once, look for the one you want, and then use the number in front of it.

+Suppose the signature you want is number 10 in the `{lsigs}` result.
+Just write `{nsig 10}` \(and remove the `{lsigs}` macro\) and that's the signature that will be used.
+Easy.
+Fun! _Improved!_

 ### Squiggly braces are special, because of macro processing

 If macro processing is on, you need to be mindful about using `{` and `}`